Switch (INXS album): Album and single releases

 Switch was released on 29 November 2005.
 In Canada, both the album and the single, Pretty Vegas, went platinum and reached number one on the chart.
 The album received platinum certification in Dec.
 2005 by the Canadian Recording Industry Association (CRIA), and Canadian sales of the album have exceeded 170,000 units.
 The album went platinum and peaked at number 18 on the ARIA Singles Chart, and spent an up-and-down 30 weeks in the top 50.
 It also peaked at number nine on the RIANZ Singles Chart, on which it spent 34 weeks.

 Switch peaked at number 17 on the Billboard 200, and appeared on the Canadian Hot 100 and Top Internet Albums charts at numbers two and 56, respectively.
-The album has sold 391,000 copies in the U.S. since release.
+The album has sold 391,000 copies in the US since release.
 The single "Pretty Vegas" received gold certification from the Recording Industry Association of America (RIAA) on 26 January 2006.

 Total sales of the album are estimated at just below one million.